Publishing your data

 The table below rates common file types for their accessibility to users with a range of computing systems and access requirements.

-For data.gov.au, it should be noted that users can publish any data file type, and that Finance encourages organisations to publish the most machine readable and open format.
+For data.gov.au, it should be noted that users can publish any data file type, organisations are encouraged to publish the most machine readable and open format.
 Data.gov.au automatically generates full API access to tabular and spatial datasets uploaded to data.gov.au (through CKAN and Geoserver) and is investigating similar support for other data types.
 Agencies should contact the data.gov.au team if they are considering publishing relational databases, realtime data or other data types.

 If you are creating data for analysis or machine processing, it is important to note that spatial files, CSV and XLS are the only formats that automatically generate visualisations or API access for your data set on data.gov.au.
 CSV/XLS files will need to be structured according to the advice on the creating data sets page.
 Data.gov.au provides mapping services for some geospatial data types including KML, and will advise on additional formats as they are supported.